 Revisit a map, timeline, or illustration.
 Ask questions to discuss the information they provide.
-For instance, "Why is this illustration important?" and "Using this timeline, what may have caused \\\\\?"
+For instance, "Why is this illustration important?" and "Using this timeline, what may have caused ?"

 Review the text features to help the child identify how nonfiction books are structured.
-For example, you could examine maps, timelines, pages with labels or sidebars, or particular headings and subheadings to review.
-Ask, "How might this book have been different if there weren't any visual features such as illustrations, headings, sidebars, timelines, or maps?"
+For example, examine maps, timelines, pages with labels or sidebars, or particular headings and subheadings.
+Ask, "How does the map on this page compare to the timeline on this page?" and "Looking at these two pages, what techniques is the author using to present information?"